 The Republic of Cote d'Ivoire lies along the Gulf of Guinea, on the west coast of Africa.
-Cote d'Ivoire received its name in the late 1400's, when French sailors began to trade for ivory there.
-Today it has a population of more than 16 million.
+Cote d'Ivoire received its name in the late 1400s, when French sailors began to trade for ivory there.

 The Hausa are originally from an area known as "Hausaland," a region covering 75,000 square miles and straddling the borders of Niger and Nigeria.
 The Hausa have migrated to Ivory Coast over the last 200 to 300 years.
 Hausa traders, Muslim priests, and Hausa-speaking slaves helped to spread the Hausa culture throughout Ivory Coast.
 Hausa became the language of Muslims and of trade.
 Still, the official language of Cote d'Ivoire, also known as "Ivory Coast," is French.